mehrasuaj/SQL-datawarehouse_project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Suraj Mehra**.
-I’m an IT professional and this is my first MYSQL Project on Github.
+I am a data professional with 6+ years of experience in IT product support, currently transitioning into Data Analytics and Data Engineering.
+Over the years, I developed strong problem-solving skills, data debugging expertise, and a deep understanding of how business systems generate and consume data.

+To formalize my transition, I have been building end-to-end Data Warehouse projects from scratch, focusing on real-world ETL design, data quality, and analytics readiness.
+This repository showcases my hands-on work in designing a Bronze–Gold layered warehouse, transforming raw operational data into clean, analytics-ready datasets.